 As long as the conversation is genuine and impacting your target customers in a positive way, and your brand is seen in a positive light, you are winning.

 This leaves many influencers left hanging, wondering, did the brand like my work?
 Did I help them meet their goals?
 Would they consider working with me again?
-Especially if the influencer put a great deal of effort into creating high-quality content, this lack of follow-up can be disheartening and leave a bad taste in their mouth, making them less eager to work with you again in the future.
+Particularly if the influencer put a great deal of effort into creating high-quality content, this lack of follow-up can be disheartening and leave a bad taste in their mouth, making them less eager to work with you again in the future.

 Smart brands know that building reciprocal, long-term relationships with influencers that perform well is the way to go.